 [edit]The rich cultural diversity of Puerto Vallarta is reflected in the cuisine that its many restaurants have to offer.
 From the most casual taco stands, to tropical beachfront palapas, to upscale rooftop restaurants with panoramic views, there are literally hundreds of restaurants serving exactly what you are hungry for.

-However, care should be taken to avoid travellers' diarrhea.
-There are many beachside restaurants to tempt you with tropical drinks, but bottled beer is a much safer option.
+Be careful with what you eat and drink, particularly from street food vendors and small beach snack bars to avoid travellers' diarrhea.
+There are many beachside restaurants to tempt you with tropical drinks, but bottled beer may be a safer option.

-[edit]You should not be far away from a taco stall.
+[edit]You are never far away from a taco stand.
 Just ask a local where you can find one.
 Some are open only around lunch time, others only in the evening.
 Prices are around M$20 for a normal taco and around M$55 for a normal sized quesadilla. (updated Nov 2021)

 In the neighborhood 5 De Diciembre